celestiaorg/celestia-app/docs/architecture/adr-022-multi-versioned-state-machine.md

 }
 ```

 Each module has a `Name` and a `ConsensusVersion` that marks it unique.
 No two modules can have the same `Name` within a single app version.
-When constructing the application, we specify the contiguous range (inclusive) of versions that the module is part of:
+When constructing the application, we specify the contiguous range (inclusive) of app versions that the module is part of:

 ```go
 app.mm, err = module.NewManager([]module.VersionedModule{